lamontacrook/headless-first/README.md

 Run the query and you should receive the results of the fragment just created.

-5. Now let's persist (save) the query and give it a name.
+5. Now let's persist (save) the query and give it a name (teaser).
 Click the "Save" button in the GraphiQL interface.

 ## Clone the project